Setting up Docker for MCP and n8n integration

-Get Docker and docker-compose on the machine you plan to run on.
+Get Docker and docker-compose on the machine you plan to use.
 On most Linux boxes that means apt install docker.io docker-compose or the distro equivalent.
-Make sure your user can talk to Docker or run the compose commands as root.
-My minimal deploy groups three containers: claude-client (or your local MCP client), mcp-server (Node.js or Python), and n8n.
-I keep data directories mounted and expose only the ports I need.
-A compact docker-compose snippet I use looks like this:
+Make sure your user can talk to Docker, or run the compose commands as root.
+I keep the deploy down to three containers: claude-client, mcp-server, and n8n.
+Data directories stay mounted, and I only expose the ports I actually need.

 version: '3.7'